TMANAN21/huffman_decoding/README.md

 Collaborations: I was provided with most of the code through my school and I added the code for bucket-fill, respond to right clicks and fixed some bugs with the other mouse clicks as well.

+Below is a link demonstrating how this project works:

 https://mathcs.holycross.edu/~csci131/assn/p4/example.gif